babiscodelab/ch-homegate/README.md

 ## Location

 The location should be a valid location used in homegate.ch search.
-The suggested and most straight forward/robust is to provide the zip codes.
+The suggested and most straight forward/robust way is to provide the zip codes.
+If the location cannot be uniquely determined an exception will be raised.

-## Further Improvements

-Make the location searching more robust even when the user provides the location name.